Updated Jan 05, 2022

 The townhouse statistics are based on resale townhomes and exclude new construction sales.

-The condo statistics are based on resale townhomes and exclude new construction sales.
+The condo statistics are based on resale condos and exclude new construction sales.

 Performance over Time compares Single Family, Townhouse and Condo sales through an extended period of history.